-Robert W. Beck (age 58) has served as President and Chief Executive Officer and as a director of Regional since March 2020.
+Robert W. Beck (age 59) has served as President and Chief Executive Officer and as a director of Regional since March 2020.
 From July 2019 until March 2020, Mr. Beck served as Executive Vice President and Chief Financial Officer of Regional.
 Mr. Beck's full biographical information is set forth above under "Board of Directors and Corporate Governance Matters - Current Directors and Director Nominees."

-Harpreet Rana (age 50) has served as Executive Vice President and Chief Financial Officer of Regional Since November 2020.
-Ms. Rana has 20 years of financial services experience, with extensive skills related to capital and credit management, form 2016 through 2020, Ms. Rana was Managing Director, North America Retail Bank at Clitigroup.
-From 2013 through 2015, she held various additional lead positions in business and finance roles at Clitigroup, including Head of US Retail Deposit & Lending Products.
-No. Rana received her B.A. from the University of British Columbia in Vancouver, Canada and her M.B.A. from the University of Rochester in Rochester, New York.
+Harpreet Rana (age 51) has served as Executive Vice President and Chief Financial Officer of Regional since November 2020.
+Ms. Rana has 20 years of financial services experience, with extensive skills related to capital and credit management, driving profitable portfolio growth, digital product development and transformation, and retail banking management.
+From 2016 through 2020, Ms. Rana was Managing Director, North America Retail Bank at Citigroup.
+From 2013 through 2015, she held various additional lead positions in business and finance roles at Citigroup, including Head of US Retail Deposit & Lending Products.
+Ms. Rana received her B.A. from the University of British Columbia in Vancouver, Canada and her M.B.A. from the University of Rochester in Rochester, New York.

-John D. Schachtel (age 60) has served as Executive Vice President and Chief Operating Officer of Regional since May 2017.
-Mr. Schachtel has more than 30 years of experience in consumer financial services.
+John D. Schachtel (age 61) has served as Executive Vice President and Chief Operating Officer of Regional since May 2017.
+Mr. Schachtel has more than 35 years of experience in consumer financial services.
 From 2013 until 2016, Mr. Schachtel was the Chief Operating Officer of OneMain Financial Holdings, Inc. (formerly known as CitiFinancial).
 As Chief Operating Officer of OneMain Financial, Mr. Schachtel's responsibilities included management and oversight of sales, field operations, marketing, and collections.
-Prior to assuming the Chief Operating Officer role, Mr. Schachtel served for over 10 years as OneMain/CitiFinancial's Executive Vice President, Northeast and Midwest Division.
-Mr. Schachtel also held various other positions at OneMain/CitiFinancial singular or acreer with the company, including Operations Director and Director of Field Compensation, New Branch Development, and Project Management, before becoming Senior Vice President of Corporate Marketing in 1999.
-Since March 2017, Mr. Schachtel has also served as a member of the Board of Directors of SilverSun Technologies, Inc., a publicly-traded business application, technology, and consulting company.
-He serves as the chairman of SilverSun compensation committee and its nominating and corporate governance committee, as well as a member of its audit committee.
+Since March 2017, Mr. Schachtel has also served as a member of the Board of Directors of SilverSun Technologies, Inc., a publicly traded business application, technology, and consulting company.
+He serves as the chairman of SilverSun's compensation committee and its nominating and corporate governance committee, as well as a member of its audit committee.
 He received his M.B.A. in Finance from New York University and his B.S. degree in Industrial Engineering and Economics from Northwestern University.

-Brian J. Fisher (age 38) has served as Executive Vice President and Chief Strategy and Development Officer since September 2020.
+Brian J. Fisher (age 39) has served as Executive Vice President and Chief Strategy and Development Officer since September 2020.
 Between January 2013 and September 2020, Mr. Fisher served as General Counsel and Secretary of Regional.
 Prior to joining Regional, Mr. Fisher was an attorney in the Corporate and Securities practice group of Womble Carlyle Sandridge and Rice, LLP (now known as Womble Bond Dickinson (US) LLP) from 2009 to 2013.
 Mr. Fisher holds a B.A. degree in Economics from Furman University and a J.D. degree from the University of South Carolina School of Law.

-Manish Parmar (age 44) has served as Executive Vice President and Chief Credit Risk Officer of Regional since January 2020.
-Mr. Parmar has nearly 20 years of credit and financial experience across a broad range of functions, including credit risk, analytics, financial partnerships, database marketing, and modeling.
-Prior to joining Regional, Mr. Parmar was Chief Credit and Analytics Officer at Connris, Inc., a publicly-traded specialty retailer, since 2018.
-Prior to his tenure at Connris, Mr. Parmar heid several senior management roles at Discover Financial Services from 2013 to 2018, ultimately becoming its Head of Consumer Credit Risk Management.
-Mr. Parmar received a Bachelor of Chemical Engineering from the University of Muniversity of Municer Management of Municer Manageme
+Manish Parmar (age 45) has served as Executive Vice President and Chief Credit Risk Officer of Regional since January 2020.
+Mr. Parmar has 20 years of credit and financial experience across a broad range of functions, including credit risk, analytics, financial partnerships, database marketing, and modeling.
+Prior to joining Regional, Mr. Parmar was Chief Credit and Analytics Officer at Conn's, Inc., a publicly traded specialty retailer, since 2018.
+Prior to his tenure at Conn's, Mr. Parmar held several senior management roles at Discover Financial Services from 2013 to 2018, ultimately becoming its Head of Consumer Credit Risk Management.
+Mr. Parmar received a Bachelor of Chemical Engineering from the University of Mumbai in India, and his M.B.A. from Bauer College of Business at the University of Houston.